-- 3. When scripting, or when typing extremely fast, or for better safety, say marsadm wait-umount mydata host B. When your network is OK, the propagation of the device usage state should take only a few seconds.
+- 1. Check the network and the replication lag.
+It should be low (a few hundred megabytes, or a low number of gigabytes see also the rough time forecast shown by marsadm view mydata when there is a larger replication delay, or directly access the forecast by marsadm view-replinfo). - 2.
+Stop your application, then umount /dev/mars/mydata on host A. - 3.
+When scripting, or when typing extremely fast, or for better safety, say marsadm wait-umount mydata host B. When your network is OK, the propagation of the device usage state9 should take only a few seconds.
 Otherwise, check for any network problems or any other problems. - 4.
 On host B, wait until marsadm view mydata (or view-diskstate) shows UpToDate.
 It is possible to omit this step, but then you have no control on the duration of the handover, and in case of any transfer problems, disk space problems, etc you are potentially risking to produce a split brain (although marsadm will do its best to avoid it).
 Doing the wait by yourself, before starting marsadm primary, has a big advantage: you can abort the handover cycle at any time, just by re-mounting the device /dev/mars/mydata at the old primary A again, and by re-starting your application.
 Once you have started marsadm primary on host B, you might have to switch back, or possibly even via primary --force (see sections 3.4.2.2 and 3.4.3).